DanielKeep/rust-custom-derive/README.md

 # `macro-attr`

-This crate provides the `macro_attr!` macro that enables the use of custom, macro-based attributes and derivations.
-Supercedes the `custom_derive` crate.
+This crate provides the `macro_attr!` macro that enables the use of custom, macro-based attributes and derivations.  `macro_attr!` can be used even on very old versions of Rust (making code more compatible), and supports features still missing from procedural macros (such as arguments to derivations, and mutating attributes).

+Supersedes the `custom_derive` crate.

 **Links**